nicholasgillespie/portfolio-developer/docs/project/progress_log.md

 - For the "Skill" section, position the rings pattern.
 - For the "Projects" section, implement hover effect on the project images to display/hide links depending on screen size.

+## 2024-06-06 - Morning

+### Sections Skill and Project

+- Completed the pending TODO tasks.

+## 2024-06-06 - Afternoon

+### Section Project and Contact

+- Finalized the "Project" section and resolved some production issues.
+- Built and completed the "Contact" form.

+**To Do:**

+- Deal with email errors in the contact form.

 ---

 ## [Date] - [Session]